 His father’s (Jules “Nicky” Arnstein) real troubles started in 1919 just before Brice was born.
 “Nick,” as most called him, had two penchants in life—for opulence and for getting rich the easy way, which were the causes of his troubles.
 Nick billed himself as a professional gambler when he was introduced to Fanny in Baltimore on an evening in 1912.
 She was on tour; he was there for the racing season.
 One of Fanny’s show girlfriends was desperate for a date and so dragged a reluctant Fanny into a foursome blind date with Nick and a gambler pal.
 Nicky was the epitome of suave and was an absolute charmer.
 “Did I get born!”
 Fanny remarked about their first encounter with her biographer.

-In 1919, the police and the papers began to accuse Nick of having been the mastermind behind a scandalous, multi-million dollar, insider bond heist from a Wall Street trading firm—and he went on the ‘lam.’
-After the FBI labeled Nick the most wanted man in North America and hunted him for six months, and after Nick’s ensuing years of legal battles that went all the way up to the Supreme Court, and after years of relentless newspaper headlines, Nick was finally convicted of the crime in 1924.
-His son, William Brice, was just three-years-old when he saw his father hauled to Leavenworth prison.
-He was six when his father was released and his parents finally divorced.
-After that, his father essentially abandoned Brice, who only saw his father four more times.
+His son, William Brice, was just three years old when his father was committed to Leavenworth prison.
+He was six when his father was released, and his parents finally divorced.
+After that, his father essentially abandoned Brice, who only saw his father four more times in his life.
 This despite the fact that Nick coincidentally moved from New York to Pasadena, California, and into the home of his wealthy, new wife around the time that Fanny moved Brice to Beverly Hills—and despite the fact that father and son lived only thirty minutes apart from 1937 until Nick’s death in 1965.

 Fanny, too, was mostly absent during Brice’s childhood.
 The requirements of her success, at least, made her so.
-She had been born in 1891 in the Lower East Side of New York to relatively well-off saloon-keepers.
+She had been born in 1891 in the Lower East Side of New York to relatively well-off saloonkeepers.
 It was in their saloon that as a kid Fanny learned to perform—and learned that audiences would pay for her to sing as they threw coins onto her small stage.

 In 1908, at age seventeen, Fanny’s professional career began in earnest when she dropped out of school and signed onto sing in a burlesque review called College Girl.
 She talked her way into the show, telling the producer that she had a ‘specialty song’ (a “number” that is isolated from the rest of a show)—but it was a lie; she didn’t have anything.
-In a panic, Fanny rushed from the producer’s office after being hired to Tin Pan Alley where she asked the young and, as yet, unknown Irving Berlin to give her a specialty number.
+In a panic, Fanny rushed from the producer’s office after being hired to Tin Pan Alley where she asked the young and as yet unknown Irving Berlin to give her a specialty number.
 He offered his newest: the Irish-themed, Sadie Salome, Go Home.
 It was an era when ‘clean’ entertainment was based on ethnic stereotypes.
 Fanny had tried nearly all of them, except, oddly, a Yiddish one even though she was Jewish by heritage.
 Had Berlin not personally auditioned Sadie Salome for Fanny, singing it with his Yiddish accent, then she would never have realized that the song had to be sung that way, and so would never have tried the accent that became her hallmark.
 Fanny was a hit, so much so that Florenz Ziegfeld, the revue king of Broadway, heard of her and offered Fanny a contract for his 1910 Ziegfeld Follies.

 Fanny was allowed two numbers in her first Follies: Lovey Joe by Will Marion Cook and Joe Jordan and another Berlin Yiddish dialect song, Goodbye Becky Cohen.
 From opening night, Fanny was a wild success and so were both of her songs, especially Berlin’s.
 Ziegfeld, who had hired Brice at $75 per week, promptly tore up her contract and gave her a new one “befitting a star.”
 Fanny’s performance put her and Berlin on the road to fame.